 MP for West Ham and Beckton

-James Asser is a Labour and Co-operative MP for West Ham and Beckton, elected in 2024.
-He currently sits on the Procedure Committee and has previously served on the Public Office (Accountability) Bill committee.
+James Asser is a Labour (Co-op) MP for West Ham and Beckton, elected on 4 July 2024.
+He serves on the House of Commons Procedure Committee and has sat on the Public Office (Accountability) Bill committee in late 2025, reflecting his involvement in parliamentary scrutiny.

 Generated 21 February 2026